SmartDataAnalytics/RdfProcessingToolkit/TESTING.md

 - Install BATS: `brew install bats-core` or from source
 - Ensure `rpt` is installed and available in PATH
 - Docker must be available for qlever tests (uses testcontainers)
+- All test paths use relative paths, so tests can run from any directory

 ### Running Tests